kevinpt/syntrax/doc/index.rst

   line_color

-    Color of the connecting lines and bubble outlines.
+    Color of the connecting lines and node outlines.
 Default is (0,0,0) Black.

   max_radius